djsperka/cclab_ethosal/README.md

 If the trials file has blocks, then you will be presented with a dialog to select  the block number to run.

 The data file created will be placed in **ethDataRoot**/output.
 The filename will be *yyyy-MM-dd-HHmm_subjectId_inputfile_blk#*, where *yyyy-MM-dd-HHmm* is the date/time the experiment was started, *subjectID* is from the dialog, and *inputfile* is the base name of the input (mat) file used.
 If a block is chosen, then *blk#* would indicate which block was run.

+The **Run** button will not activate until the subject ID is not empty, and a file/block are selected.
+You cannot interact with the dialog while the experiment is running.

+### Running multiple blocks

+When a subject must be run through multiple blocks in a data file, use the dialog to run the first block.
+After that block is done, click **Select block**, select the next block, click **OK**, and then you can hit **Run** again.
+A new data file will be created, its name will use the new block number.

+## Running a block of trials

+When a block of trials is launched, the stimulus screen will first display the PTB initialization screen, then switch to a gray background with some text written in the upper left corner.
+At this point, the MATLAB script is paused, waiting for the eye tracker to "exit setup".
+This is where the experimenter can calibrate the subject, adjusting camera if needed.
+The experiment waits until the experimenter hits the "Exit Setup" button on the tracker screen.

+When trials are running, the keyboard is taken over completely by MATLAB.
+Do not open other apps and use the keyboard in them!
+MATLAB, and the experiment, will intercept your keystrokes, and you might inadvertently pause or quit the block.

+Control keys you can use during a block are:
+- <space> - the space bar toggles pause/unpause
+- **d** - when paused, this will initiate a drift correction.
+See below for details.
+- **s** - when paused, this will switch eye tracker to setup mode.
+You can recalibrate, adjust camera, etc. When finished, hit **Exit Setup** on tracker interface.

+### Eyetracking problems

+Recovering from eyetracking problems during data collection.
+Assuming you have already set up the system for a participant, and they've completed a calibration successfully.

+Sometimes, over the course of a series of trials, the subject changes position slightly.
+This will cause the tracker to report eye poisition.
+Over time, this incorrect position "drifts", and may make it difficult for a subject to get within a fixation window.

+Other times, the participant may move away from the chinrest.
+When they return, their head is in a slightly different location, and tracking is off.
+Or, the tracker picked up the wrong location as the pupil (e.g. a nostril!).

+If you are already paused, then the best choice is to hit **s** on the MATLAB machine.
+This changes the tracker to "Camera Setup", and you can fix the tracking problems.

+Smaller tracking errors like a drift are more easily fixed with a *drift correction*.

+Normally, a drift correction works like this:

+1. Experimenter PAUSE expt (space bar)
+2. Tell participant a drift correction is coming
+3. Experimenter hits**d** on keyboard (the matlab computer).
+4. When participant fixates on the cross (eye position on tracker will probably NOT align with the center "+"), click "Accept Fixation".
+If the eye was stationary, the tracker will accept, then automatically adjust its calibration and re-start the expt (no need to un-pause with space bar - it is automatic)
+5. If the eye is not stationary when you hit "Accept Fixation", then nothing happens!
+You might notice a small pair or rectangles, red and green, which indicate when eye is moving (red) or stationary (green).
+The tracker requires that when you hit "Accept" that the eye is stationary.
+If it isn't, then nothing happens.
+That's OK - just try again.

+If you are in a drift correction (expt was paused, and you hit **d**) but the tracker is badly misconfigured, you can hit **<ESC>**, and the tracker switches to "Camera Setup".
+You can take steps here to correct tracking problems, but when finished, **you MUST click on the tracker's "OUTPUT/RECORD" button!** The tracker exits setup and the drift correction, and the experiment resumes.

+Important to note that when you enter "Camera Setup" via a *pause*/***s*** sequence, or at initial calibration, you must hit "Exit Setup" to proceed.
+If you enter "Camera Setup" via a *pause*/***d***/**<ESC>** sequence, then you must hit "Output/Record" to proceed.

+The sequence of clicks is crucial!

 ## analysis